 Seeking help for older adults with mental health illness

-While we see a light at the end of the COVID-19 tunnel with vaccinations on the rise and lockdown requirements loosening, it’s still imperative to keep an eye on the most vulnerable in your life.
-Older adults can still harbor feelings of anxiety towards the unknown in regards to the virus, or experience depression from being isolated from friends and loved ones.
+It’s imperative to keep an eye on the most vulnerable in your life.
+Older adults can harbor feelings of anxiety toward the unknown or experience depression from being isolated from friends and loved ones.

 Stay aware of your loved one’s emotional well-being and watch for the warning signs listed above if you suspect a decline in their emotional state.
 Seek medical attention immediately if their thoughts or actions worsen.
 And remember, mental illness is not a natural part of aging for older adults – it can be treated.